Find an article in American Psychologist and evaluate it.

 Using our oral history collections as a model, have students create their own oral histories of fellow students, friends,

-and so on), have students create short documentaries about Utah's pioneer period.
+maps, etc.), have students create short documentaries about Utah's pioneer period.

 Discussion Questions